Lock screen overview (Windows Runtime apps)

 - Push Notification

-In Visual Studio Express 2012 for Windows 8, this value is set in the Declarations page of the manifest editor.
+In Visual Studio, this value is set in the Declarations page of the manifest editor.
+Add the Background Tasks declaration, then select the specific background tasks from the Properties list that appears.
 If you are manually creating the manifest file, the background task is declared in the BackgroundTasks element, which is a child of the Extensions element.

 In addition to the contents of your app's primary tile, your app's secondary tile content can also be reflected on the lock screen.
-You have two options to declare that capability:
+Here's how:

-- Optionally, you can also set the LockScreenDisplayBadgeAndTileText property to make the secondary tile eligible for the lock screen's detailed status slot.
+- Optional Set the LockScreenDisplayBadgeAndTileText property to make the secondary tile eligible for the lock screen's detailed status slot.

-Your app can ask the user to place the app on the lock screen.
-Call Windows.ApplicationModel.Background.BackgroundExecutionManager.requestAccessAsync to present a dialog box through which the user must explicitly select "allow" or "don't allow".
-In response, your app will receive one of the values in the BackgroundAccessStatus enumeration.
-The response depends both on what the user selected and the state of the other apps currently selected for that user's lock screen.
-Note that this method can only be used for an app's primary tile; the user must manually add eligible secondary tiles to the lock screen.
+Your app can ask the user to place the app on the lock screen through an API call (requestAccessAsync).
+This presents a dialog box through which the user can select "allow" or "don't allow".
+In response to the user's choice, your app receives a value (from the BackgroundAccessStatus enumeration) that is based both on the user's response and on the state of the other apps that the user has selected for their lock screen.
+This method can only be used for an app's primary tile; the user must manually add eligible secondary tiles to the lock screen.

-If all seven lock screen positions are already full when this request is made, the user is presented with a Flyout that asks them to choose which of the existing apps that the new one should replace.
-Note, however, that to display detailed status, the user must manually assign your app to that slot.
-The programmatic request will not place you there or replace an app that already claims the slot.
+If all lock screen positions are already full when this request is made, the user is presented with a flyout that asks them to choose which of the currently selected apps the new one should replace.
+To display detailed status, the user must manually assign your app to that slot—it cannot be prompted for.

 Note An app is allowed to ask for lock screen access only once.
-The user can choose only one of the two options, so their preference will have been stated.
+The user can choose only one of the two options, so their preference will have been stated (although they can also dismiss the dialog without making a choice).
 Further calls to requestAccessAsync will be ignored.
-The single exception to this is the case where all seven lock screen slots are full and the user doesn't choose to replace an existing app with the app that's requesting access.
-In that case, a subsequent call to requestAccessAsync will display the confirmation UI.
+The single exception to this is the case when all lock screen slots are full and the user doesn't choose to replace an existing app with the app that's requesting access.
+In that case, a subsequent call to requestAccessAsync again displays the confirmation UI.
 For more information, see Windows.ApplicationModel.Background.BackgroundAccessStatus.

-The user can toggle an app's lock screen rights (and associated background access) in the Permissions section of the app's Settings pane.
+On a Windows device, the user can toggle an app's lock screen rights (and associated background access) in the Permissions section of the app's Settings pane, shown here.
 Note that this only applies to the app's primary tile.
 The user must manually add secondary tiles to the lock screen through the Personalize page in PC Settings.
+These settings are not available on Windows Phone.

-Once your app is on the lock screen, there is no additional work required to route notifications to the lock screen.
-Windows simply routes badge updates, tile updates, and toasts normally and they appear on the lock screen.
+Once your app is on the lock screen, there is no additional work required to route notifications to it.
+Windows simply routes badge updates, tile updates, and toasts normally and they appear on the lock screen when the lock screen is active.
+In fact, there is no way for your app to know whether it has a lock screen presence.
+Because it cannot change its behavior based on that information, careful consideration of that fact should be given when determining whether to ask for a lock screen slot at all.

 Note Tile notifications shown on the lock screen do not use the notification queue.
-Only the most recent tile update will appear on the lock screen, behaving like an app tile with the notification queue disabled.
+Only the most recent tile update appears on the lock screen.

 - Lock screen app sample

-- How to show notifications on the lock screen
+- Quickstart: Showing tile and badge updates on the lock screen

 - Guidelines and checklist for tiles and badges